Last updated on July 5th, 2022 at 03:27 pm

 Do you and your dream attend a form of spring training?

-Right now, my small step towards the big dream is to plan a trip to run the 100th Anniversary race of Bay to Breakers in San Francisco.
+Right now, my small step towards the big dream is to plan a trip to run the Bay to Breakers in San Francisco.

-On May 15, 2011, the Bay to Breakers race will start in downtown San Francisco, close to the “bay.”
+The Bay to Breakers race starts in downtown San Francisco, close to the “bay.”

 Bay to Breakers is just as much a race as it is a celebration of San Francisco’s eclectic neighborhoods and fun-loving residents.